thingsdb/ThingsDocs/v1/content/getting-started/start-up-node.md

 | `-y`, `--yes`           | Confirm questions with yes.                                                                                                                                                                                          |

 ### Flags as environment variable
 Arguments are not supported in all cases.
-If needed, `--init`, `--secret` and `--deploy` can be replaced with enviroment variable.
+If needed, `--init`, `--secret`, `--deploy` and `--auto-rebuild` can be replaced with enviroment variable.

 Argument        | Environment variable    | Description
 ----------      | --------------------    | -----------